pdidev/pdi/pdi/docs/Source_installation.md

 cmake -DCMAKE_INSTALL_PREFIX=/home/user/ ..
 ```

+%PDI is only supported as a shared library, so `BUILD_SHARED_LIBS` is not a choice
+the distribution offers; every library it builds says so for itself.

 The following general flags are useful to configure the distribution as a whole.

 |Flag                  |Default     |Description|